-Pavement ants: If you see a line of small ants crawling down concrete, they’re probably pavement ants.
+- Pavement ants: If you see a line of small ants crawling down concrete, they’re probably pavement ants.
 These ants have legs that are lighter in color than the rest of their body.
 Pavement ants will nest in or under cracks in the pavement.
-Pavement ants can and will eat almost anything and are particularly attracted to crumbs or spills.
+Almost anything is eaten by pavement ants, and they are particularly attracted to crumbs or spills.

-Fire ants: Many people think fire ants are red, but they’re more of a coppery brown color.
+- Fire ants: Many people think fire ants are red, but they’re more of a coppery brown color.
 They get the name “fire ants” based on their painful stings.
 Fire ants are well known for nesting in soil.
 They typically place nests near structural foundations or in landscaping.
-They don’t like to be disturbed, so if you touch a nest, expect a quick response.
+Do not disturb these ants.
+If you touch a nest, expect a quick response.
 Removing old landscape materials, excess vegetation, and yard debris can be a deterrent for fire ant infestations.

 4 Ways To Prevent Ants In Florida